 Seedsman Affiliate Program: I can’t provide either a negative or a positive for S.A.P, as I have not really done much to promote them.
 For me, their products simply don’t seem to fit the audience I believe I’m serving.
 I could be wrong, of course.
 So if you happen to sign up for their affiliate program let me know how it goes.

 SeedSupreme: I just signed up to SS however, I have not read any strikingly negative reviews about them.
-In fact, the general consensus is that offer a fairly reasonable commission rate with products that sell.
+In fact, the general consensus is that they offer fairly reasonable commission rates with products that sell.
 Check back in a few months for an update.

 BOBBY BROWN AKA THE HUFF SH*T